jorgerodrigues/DevGo/README.md

 # DevGo - A modern CLI utility belt for developers, built with Go.

-DevGo is a streamlined command-line toolkit that provides fast, offline utilities for common developer tasks..
+DevGo is a streamlined command-line toolkit that provides fast, offline utilities for common developer tasks.

-Installation
+# Installation

 ## From Source